Back to Articles

 • Payment proofs for stamp duty/registration and transaction receipts.

 If any signer is outside Kolkata, arrange a proper POA well in advance.
-Last-minute fixes usually create delays.
+Last-minute fixes are where deals start slipping.

 On registration day, the office verifies identities and documents, captures biometrics/photos where applicable, and completes the registration entry.

-Carry water, keep a time buffer, and keep IDs plus photocopies in one folder.
-After registration, save the acknowledgment and the registered deed reference carefully.
+Carry IDs and photocopies in one folder, and keep the acknowledgment and deed reference safe.

-Registration completes the legal transfer, but practical ownership becomes smoother only after record updates.
-In the property transfer process in Kolkata, plan for:
+Registration completes the legal transfer, but day-to-day ownership gets easier only after records are updated.
+In the property transfer process in Kolkata, plan for (Kolkata guides and local records):

 • Municipal mutation: update records for property tax purposes (KMC / Bidhannagar Municipality / relevant local body).